Sweet and Sour Pineapple Chicken

 - In a large resealable plastic bag, combine the first five ingredients.
 Add chicken.
 Seal bag and turn to coat; refrigerate for 30 minutes.

-- Place the chicken and marinade in an 11-in. x 7-in. baking dish coated with cooking spray.
+- Place the chicken and marinade in an 11x7-in. baking dish coated with cooking spray.
 Cover and bake at 350° for 25 minutes or until chicken juices run clear.
-Yield: 6 servings.